1ssb/gradients_on_the_clock/README.md

 ## Phase 0: Design the prototype

+### Setup computation: Setup the microcontroller and FPGA setup with your PC and try to perform a gradient descent computation.
+Develop and find the most efficient software and hardware pipeline (Checkpoint) which supports automatic differentiation.

-### Design a 3D structure which can harbour the microcontroller, display, input-output lines, FPGA board and then print/make it.
+### Design a basic Gradient Box: Design a 3D structure which can harbour the microcontroller, display, input-output lines, FPGA board and then print/make it.
+Inventory to be decided upon.
+What is the challenge?
+It must be very power efficient.
+Very.

+### Perform a initial capcity study: Matrix Multiplication, Inversion and setting up the AutoDiff pipeline in C program over 4 target functions: Rasterin.
+Rosenbrock.
+Spherical.

 ## Phase 1: Feasibility Study and Initial Prototype